cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 ### Well-write our paper rather than a sloppy one
 - Write our paper in advance and get feedback on structure from others
 - Keep learning to write a paper and revise, revise, and revise.

+Here are some concrete tips.
+- Always use docker containers.
+It takes time for the first time but saves you from deployment on other machines with different versions of operating systems, i.e., varient libraries.